ansible-learnfest/ansible-learnfest-guide/content/3-track-1/2-config-controller/_index.md

 * On your system create a new directory next to the one with the cloned git repo from deploying the AWS instances.
 * In the new directory create a Playbook resembling the one from our lab.
   * **Note**: We are using the supported collection `ansible.controller` here, upstream is called `awx.awx`.
-  * Change the `loop` in the creating hosts section to only contain the public FQDN of your Controller instance.
+  * Change the `loop` in the creating hosts section to only contain the public FQDN of your managed node instance.
+    * Assuming you didn't change it this should only be your instance number 5
   * Make sure `ssh_key_data:` points to the SSH key you use to connect to the instances

 {{% notice tip %}}